kekse1/count.php/README.md

 The optional [host,..] needs to be defined directly after the parameter, with optional multiples, separated by ',' (without any space or so).. if not specified, the default is to take *any* host.

-All of these functions which are still TODO are marked in the default 'syntax' output..

 #### Default output
 Without parameter, a helping 'syntax' output will be written to STDOUT.
 If you define one of these,